 Your questions should be open-ended to trigger a discussion, so it feels like an organic conversation.
 Ask your questions in a way that makes everyone realize that your goal is to help rather than sell.

-For more Discovery question examples, Hubspot put together this list of 100 probing questions.
+For more sales Discovery question examples, Hubspot put together this list of 100 probing questions.

-Step 5: End the meeting by selling the demo
+Step five: end the meeting by selling the demo

 Before you end the meeting, put your sales hat back on for the final few minutes.
 You need to book that product demo.
 If you’re confident that your product solves the prospect’s needs, you don’t want them to ‘get back to you’.